 What are the qualifications of the people who provide Sell ‘n STAY™?

-Sell ‘n STAY™ real estate transactions are handled by specially trained and licensed professional real estate agents who are trained to deal with the specific needs of the senior and boomer populations.
+Sell ‘n STAY™ real estate transactions are handled by specially trained and licensed professional real estate agents.

 How is the selling price of my home determined?